Gordonby/JavaSqlFunction/README.md

 An Azure Function that uses Java lang to grab some data from an Azure SQL database.

+Uses 3 environment variables that you can define locally or in the Azure Function App Configuration for connecting to the db.
+1. AZ_SQLSERVERNAME
+2. AZ_AD_USERNAME
+3. AZ_AD_PASSWORD

 ## What's good about this demo

 It runs locally, it runs in an Azure function.